 One of the major benefits of email marketing is that it builds a strong connection between you and your customers.

-It moves the conversation from distracting and busy platforms like social media to a more intimate environment, which is the inbox.
+It moves the conversation from distracting and busy platforms like social media to a more intimate environment: the inbox.

 Your consumers want to enjoy the direct and personalized experience they would receive if they were doing business with a friend next door.

-Fortunately, email marketing helps blur the lines between the traditional mode of marketing and online marketing by delivering customized experiences to your customers.
+Fortunately, email marketing helps blur the lines between traditional marketing and online marketing by delivering customized experiences to your customers.

 Using your customer’s data for your email marketing campaigns allows you to send emails that resonate and meet their individual needs.
-The result of this is an improved response rate from your subscribers, which increases your sales as a business.
+This results in an improved response rate from your subscribers, which increases your sales as a business.

 Most businesses use free email providers to boost their email marketing campaigns.
 Free email providers are charge-free.
 But if you want to use more sophisticated features to accelerate email deliverability, you can upgrade to a premium account with a subscription fee.

 Major search engines and third-party companies offer a free email platform for individuals and businesses.
 But how does an email provider work?